Vishesh-Nagar/account-management-app/README.md

 # AccuManage

 AccuManage is a user-friendly account management application built with React, designed to simplify account creation, login, and profile management.
-The app uses React Router for seamless page navigation, allowing users to register, log in, and manage their profile details within a streamlined interface.
+The app leverages React Router for seamless page navigation and Bootstrap for a responsive, clean interface.
+With AccuManage, users can register, log in, and manage their profile details in an intuitive and efficient way.

 ## Features

 ### User Registration
-New users can sign up with an email and password.
+New users can sign up by providing their name, email, phone number, and password.
+Their details are stored in localStorage for authentication during login.

-### Login/Logout Functionality
+### Login Functionality
-Users can log in and securely log out.
+Users can securely log in using their email and password.
+The login form verifies the entered credentials against the stored data.

 ### Profile Management
-Logged-in users can view and edit their account details.
+After logging in, users can access and manage their account details, including updating their name, email, and phone number.
+Changes are reflected in localStorage for persistence.

-### Notification System
+### Error Handling and Validation
-Success messages for actions such as login, registration, and logout.
+The app provides real-time error handling and validation for registration and login, ensuring that users are informed of incorrect inputs or missing fields.

 ### Page Navigation
-Smooth transitions between Login and Registration pages with easy toggling options.
+Smooth navigation between the Registration, Login, and Account Details pages with React Router.
+Users can easily toggle between the login and registration forms.

 ## Installation
 To run the application, follow these steps: